 - After a few years you may want to discard your original plant.
 They have a tendency to become woody and produce less and less leaves and flowers.

 Karen Creel lives on 4 acres in North Georgia.
-Her garden is one acre in size and includes a large vegetable garden, grape vines, blueberries, and strawberry beds.
-Chickens and ducks free range.
-This year was her first year having a CSA garden where, along with a friend, she provided a weekly box of fresh vegetables, herbs, and eggs.
+Her garden is one acre in size and includes a large vegetable garden, grapevines, blueberries, and strawberry beds.
+Find her at Garden Chick.